 The good news is that every beach is free and open to the public, though getting to and from them can be a hassle without your own car.
 With the exception of Playa El Médano in Cabo San Lucas and Palmilla in San José, you can’t comfortably reach any of the beaches on foot unless you’re staying at one of the adjacent resorts.
 If you’ve got your own transport you can turn off Hwy-1 at any of the beaches and park in the sand; local buses (M$17–23) run up and down the highway every twenty to thirty minutes between around 5am and 10pm daily (just flag them down).
 There are no toilets or lifeguards at the beaches and if you want shade, food or drink, bring your own.
 All distances here are measured east from Cabo San Lucas towards San José del Cabo, 33km away.

 Bahía Santa María, km 13.
-You can scuba and snorkel on rock reefs (rays and turtles hang out here) at both ends and go swimming at the protected beach in the middle.
-There’s a secure parking lot ten minutes’ walk from the beach.
+You can scuba and snorkel on rock reefs (rays and turtles hang out here) at both ends of this horseshoe cove, and go swimming at the protected beach in the middle.
+There’s a secure parking lot ten minutes’ walk from the beach (signposted from the highway).

 Playa Palmilla, km 27.
 Good, safe 1.5km-long beach used by San José hotel residents needing escape from the strong riptide closer to home.
 Point and reef breaks when surf’s up.
 Popular for standup paddle boarding.
 Access the beach by following signs to One & Only Palmilla and taking the only dirt-road cut-off to the left, about 2km from Hwy-1.